igorobertas/AmazonOrders/README.md

-Get some order details to txt file by lines
+- Get some order details to txt file by lines.
-I will proceed with impementing the payment transactions web site where all orders paid and analysing the match between orders and payments..

 1. node.js should be installed - https://nodejs.org/en/download
 2. npm install